 - 1 - written assignment submitted but incomplete

-Therefore, the goal of every written assignment is to score a 2, which means that the objectives of that written assignment have been satisfied.
+Therefore, the goal of every written assignment is to score a 2, which means that the student is preparing well for coming assessments.

 II.
 Answer Marks

 There are three possible marks for any question:

 - Correct - marked by a "C", this is a correct answer.

 - Check - this answer looks good, but was checked quickly; check answer key.